zhutao100/qwen-code/README.md

 /auth
 ```

-On first use you'll be prompted to sign in.
+On first use, you'll be prompted to sign in.
 You can run `/auth` anytime to switch authentication methods.

 Example prompts: